 We will then set a Hostname for our server.

 # echo $HOSTNAME --------->check current HOSTNAME # vi /etc/hostname ` --------->edit and replace old hostname with your own # echo $HOSTNAME --------->logout and login again

 If you have no GUI installed, you will need a command-line based web browser to browse the internet via terminal.
 For this, we will either one of two tools ‘links‘ or ‘elinks’.

 # yum install links Or # yum install elinks

 5. Install wget & 7-zip

-wget is a Linux command line based tool that retrieves (downloads) content from web servers.
-It is an important tool you must have to retrieve web contents or download any files using wget command.
-7-zip is also a utility which allows us to compress and extract files of all known types.
-Install 7-zip with the following command.
+wget is a Linux command-line based tool that retrieves (downloads) content from web servers.
+It is an important tool you must have to retrieve web content or download any files using wget command.
+7-zip is also a utility that allows us to compress and extract files of all known types.
+Install 7-zip with the following command. yum install wget

 yum install p7zip

 GCC stands for GNU Compiler Collection is a compiler system developed by GNU Project that supports various programming languages.
 Java is a general-purpose class-based, object-oriented Programming language.
 Install GCC and Jaca with the following command.